redrum-llik/TeamCity-Ansible-Plugin/README.md

 * `ANSIBLE_STDOUT_CALLBACK` = `teamcity_callback` — this will override the stdout callback plugin with the one provided by this runner.
 * `ANSIBLE_CALLBACK_PLUGINS` — the path will be updated to also include the directory with the above plugin on the agent side.

-## System properties

-If a corresponding option is enabled, system properties will be exported into a temporary JSON file.
-This file will be supplied as the `--extra-vars` value.
-The dots (`.`) in property name are replaced with underscores (`_`) to provide a valid variable identifier.
-If the additional arguments field contains the `--extra-vars` argument too, the logic will be skipped.